-Natasha Podgorodnichenko: Corporate social responsbility and human resource management: the influence of CRS on employee attraction, retention, engagement and performance.
+Natasha Podgorodnichenko: Corporate social responsibility and human resource management: the influence of CRS on employee attraction, retention, engagement and performance.

 Arash Sadeghi: Examining the relationship between knowledge, strategy, commitment and export performance of high-tech SME's-A structural equation modeling (SEM) and data envelopment analysis (DEA) approach.
-Under examination.
+Complete.

 Yulia Taylor: Cross-cultural Adaptation of International Human Resources in New Zealand.